Siddhant-k/hugo-perosnal-website/content/privacy.md

 ---
 title: Privacy Policy
-date: 2020-09-29T23:00:00+00:00
+date: "2020-09-28T00:00:00+01:00"
 draft: false
 share: false
 commentable: false
 editable: false

+# Optional header image (relative to `static/media/` folder).
 header:
-  caption: ''
+  caption: ""
-  image: ''
+  image: ""
 ---

 ## Personal Information

 I collect absolutely nothing.
 Any data you enter on my website (even on the contact form) is not viewable by anyone other than yourself until you submit it.
-Although your contact info will only stay in my email, I can destroy it upon request.
+Although your contact info will only stay in my email, I can delete it upon request.

 ## Analytics